19hours/sg-statutes/Acts/HUDC Housing Estates Act.md

 ### Levies by bodies corporate

-8\.—(1) A body corporate may levy the contributions determined by it in accordance with section 13(1)(l) and (m) and the contributions referred to in section 13(1)(q) by serving on the owners of the flats in the housing estate concerned notice in writing of the contributions payable by them in respect of their respective flats.
+8\.—(1) A body corporate may levy the contributions determined by it in accordance with section 13(1)(l) and (m) and the contributions referred to in section 13(1)(q) or (qa) by serving on the owners of the flats in the housing estate concerned notice in writing of the contributions payable by them in respect of their respective flats.

+[Act 14 of 2012 wef 07/09/2012]

-(2) Contributions levied by a body corporate shall be levied in respect of each flat in the housing estate concerned and shall be payable, subject to this section, by the owners of the flats and the amount of contributions payable by the owner of a flat which is permitted under the Planning Act [Cap.
+(2) Contributions levied by a body corporate shall be levied in respect of each flat in the housing estate concerned and shall be payable, subject to this section, by the owners of the flats and, except for contributions referred to in section 13(1)(qa)(iii), the amount of contributions payable by the owner of a flat which is permitted under the Planning Act [Cap.
 232] to be used for non-residential purposes shall be twice the amount of the contributions payable by the owner of a flat which is permitted under the Planning Act [Cap.
-232]to be used solely for residential purposes.
+232] to be used solely for residential purposes.

-[6/86.
-Cap.
-232]
+[6/86]

+[Act 14 of 2012 wef 07/09/2012]

+(2A) Any contributions levied by a body corporate for the purposes of section 13(1)(qa)(iii) in respect of each flat shall be payable by the owners thereof in such shares as are determined by a special resolution passed at the general meeting under section 13(1)(qa)(ii).

+[Act 14 of 2012 wef 07/09/2012]

 (3) In respect of any contribution levied under subsection (1), the owner of a flat shall be liable, jointly and severally with any person who was liable to pay that contribution before he became the owner of the flat, to pay such part of that contribution as was unpaid when he became the owner of that flat.